jakobjassmann/coastalphenology/README.md

 /data/temperature_data
 /data/sea\_ice\_data
 ```
-Links to the raw data sets are provided above and in the readme files within each of the folder.
-Please follow these links and the data sharing and usage agreements of the respective datasets.

 The following script compiles the data prepared with the scripts above into a single dataset for later use in the analysis (this script also produces Figure S4):
 ```
 /data/dataset_prep.R
 ```

 # Data
-Interval censored phenology observation per site and plot with associated environmental predictor variables can be found in the following location:
+Interval censored phenology observation per site, species and plot with associated environmental predictor variables can be found in the following location:
 ```
 /data/coastal_phen.Rda
 /data/coastal_phen.csv